fini-net/datadog-service-analyzer/README.md

 ![GitHub License](https://img.shields.io/github/license/fini-net/datadog-service-analyzer)
 ![GitHub watchers](https://img.shields.io/github/watchers/fini-net/datadog-service-analyzer)

+Which services in datadog are missing from service catalog?

+## Status

+This is only at the **idea** stage.
+We'll see how life goes and whether I get the time to actually implement this.

 ## What This Does

 Ever wonder if you've got services sending telemetry to Datadog that somehow